You Gotta Know These British Monarchs

 - Henry II (1133–1189; r.
 1154–1189) House of Plantagenet.
 The son of Geoffrey of Anjou and Matilda, he married Eleanor of Aquitaine in 1152, and invaded England the following year, forcing Stephen of Blois to acknowledge Henry as his heir.
 While king he developed the common law and due process, but fought with Thomas à Becket over submission to the Pope; Henry had Becket executed in 1170 but performed penance at Canterbury.
 Eleanor and his four sons conspired with French king Philip II against Henry on several occasions.

 - Richard I (the Lion-Hearted) (1157–1199; r.
 1189–1199) House of Plantagenet.
 The third son of Henry II, he spent only five months of his reign in England.
-He went on the Third Crusade to Jerusalem, winning many victories in the Holy Land, but on his way back was captured and ransomed by Holy Roman Emperor Henry VI.
+He went on the Third Crusade to Jerusalem, winning many victories in the Holy Land, but on his way back was captured by Leopold V, Duke of Austria.
 He also fought Philip II in Normandy, and died while defending his possessions in Aquitaine.

 - John Lackland (1167–1216, r.
 1199–1216) House of Plantagenet.
 Though he tried to seize the crown from his brother Richard while the latter was in Germany, Richard forgave John and made him his successor.
 Excommunicated by the Pope for four years for refusing to accept Stephen Langton as Archbishop of Canterbury, John was also weak as a fighter, as French King Philip II routed him at Bouvines in 1214.
 A year later, England’s barons forced John to sign the Magna Carta at Runnymede, an event that marked the beginning of the development of the British constitution.